myTerminal/book-summaries/transform-your-habits-_-james-clear.md

 You can use this structure to create new habits and stick to them.

-1. Use a current habit as the reminder for your new one
+1. Use a current habit as a reminder for your new one
 2. Make your habits incredibly easy to start
 3. Always reward yourself